Datastar is an HTMX-like framework that attempts to minimize the amount of Javascript you write using a few concepts:

 <!-- Define a signal named "count" initialized to 1 (the JS number) -->

-Signals defined as attributes convert hyphenated to camelCase, so data-signals-first-name names a signal called firstName.
+Signal names defined via attributes with hyphens convert to camelCase, so data-signals:first-name names a signal called firstName.
+You can control casing with the __case modifier (.camel, .kebab, .snake, .pascal).

 Hello, <span data-text="$firstName"></span>!